Stable group theory and approximate subgroups: Independence theorem

 \item Using another direction of generalization taken in \cite{hw}, results of this section are valid for near-subgroups of groups $G$ of finite Morley rank, in place of algebraic groups.

 \>{enumerate}

-We further remark that Theorem 1.1 of \cite{bkt} in the sum-product setting, as well as the theorem of \cite{helfgott} for subsets of $SL_2(\Ff_p)$, can be put in the framework of \propref{1.3p} if one takes the $C$ to be the largest convex subgroup of $\Rr^*$ not containing $\delta_0$ (in place of the smallest nonzero convex subgroup, as we took it to be.)
+We further remark that Theorem 1.1 of \cite{bkt} in the sum-product setting, as well as the theorem of \cite{helfgott} for subsets of $SL_2(\Ff_p)$, can be put in the framework of \propref{1.3p} if one takes the $C=C_{max}$ to be the largest convex subgroup of $\Rr^*$ not containing $\delta_0$ (in place of the smallest nonzero convex subgroup, as we took it to be.) \footnote{In fact, after these lines were written, Breuillard, Green and Tao essentially took this route; using a beautiful analysis of the geometry of tori, continuing a line started in \cite{jordan}, they obtain an {\em effective, polynomial} version of \thmref{linear}.
+See \cite{bgt}.}

 \>{section}

 \<{section}{Uniform definability of the topology} \lbl{simple}

 We prove a stronger version of the stabilizer theorem for arbitrary S1-ideals on Ind-definable group, with more uniform control of the topology of the Lie group.
 It follows that the Lie group associated to a near-subgroup is always associated already to the reduct to a finite sublanguage.
 Stronger uniformity statements in this direction may give a more powerful means for finitization of results about saturated models.